iOmega8561/VirtualizationKit/README.md

 `VirtualizationKit` currently supports Apple Virtualization Framework, and its architecture is built and ready to accommodate additional backends (for example, QEMU) with minimal friction.
 The primary goal is to offer a streamlined interface to manage virtual machines without needing to deal with the higher complexity that comes with virtualization back-ends.

 ### Design Implications
-- A **minimal** and **simple to use** API that wraps the complex virtualization back-ends and removes the need for boilerplate code.
+- A **minimal** and **simple to use** API that wraps the complexity of virtualization and reduces boilerplate code.
 - Defaults that *“just work”* for the majority of use cases, from basic Linux VMs to more complex setups.
-- Advanced virtualization features for niche, specialized scenarios from the different back-ends may not be available.
+- Advanced features for niche, specialized scenarios from the underlying back-ends may not be available.
 - Currently optimized around Apple virtualization.
 Broader hypervisor support is on the roadmap.

 > [!TIP]